BernardoMG/dev-reTHINK-Hackathon/1st Challenge.md

 });
 ```

 #### Note: The `domain` and `runtimeURL` fields depends on where the application is deployed.
-For this case, should be in some local machine.
+For this case, should be in your local machine.

 ### Task 1.4: